-- (i) When this use is located within a residential district, outdoor activities are limited to the hours between 7 a.m. and 10 p.m.
-[The limited use regulations in this chapter are modified for this use to allow an outdoor play area and separate access from the main building to the play area.]
+- (i) When this use is located within a residential district and has residential adjacency as defined by Section 51A-4.803(d)(3), outdoor activities are limited to the hours between 7 a.m. and 10 p.m.
+[The limited use regulations in this chapter are modified for this use to allow an outdoor play area and separate access from the main building to the play area.] - (ii) [This use must comply with all applicable requirements imposed by state law.] - (ii) The persons being cared for, trained, kept, treated, or supervised under this use may not use the facility as a residence.